sensu/sensu-docs/content/sensu-go/6.4/observability-pipeline/observe-entities/monitor-external-resources.md

 In this section, you'll monitor the status of [sensu.io](https://sensu.io) by configuring a check with a **proxy entity name** so that Sensu creates an entity that represents the site and reports the status of the site under this entity.

-### Register dynamic runtime assets
+### Register dynamic runtime asset

 To power the check, you'll use the [http-checks][16] dynamic runtime asset.
 This community-tier asset includes `http-check`, the http status check command that [your check][15] will rely on.

-Use [`sensuctl asset add`][21] to register the http-checks dynamic runtime asset, `nixwiz/http-checks`:
+Use [`sensuctl asset add`][21] to register the http-checks dynamic runtime asset, `sensu/http-checks`:

 {{< code shell >}}
-sensuctl asset add nixwiz/http-checks:0.4.0 -r http-checks
+sensuctl asset add sensu/http-checks:0.4.0 -r http-checks
 {{< /code >}}

 The response will indicate that the asset was added:

 {{< code shell >}}
-fetching bonsai asset: nixwiz/http-checks:0.4.0 added asset: nixwiz/http-checks:0.4.0
+fetching bonsai asset: sensu/http-checks:0.4.0 added asset: sensu/http-checks:0.4.0

 You have successfully added the Sensu asset resource, but the asset will not get downloaded until it's invoked by another Sensu resource (ex. check).
 To add this runtime asset to the appropriate